SamanthaSrinivasan/Arduino-Voting-Machine/README.md

 # Arduino-Voting-Machine

 ## Implemented using Arduino Technology using Tinkercad for easy and virtual stimulation.
-## It provides a reliable design for voting.
 ## This system avoids rigging of votes and saves time and human effort.

 ### Components :